joshuahala/startup/README.md

 + done - 20% - Your backend provides service endpoints.
 + done - 20% - Your frontend calls your service endpoints.

+# Startup Login Deliverable
+### Notes
+In this deliverable I added support for storing and retrieving data using Mongodb.
+The login page encrypts passwords and stores user credentials in the DataBase.
+It also checks to see if a username exists for authorization.
+In the heroes page, we store user info regarding their hero collection.
+The play page accesses info on the user's hero collection and also stores score info.
+The scores page retrieves all the scores from players.
+Each of the pages also checks to see if the user has a username stored in local storage.
+If there is no username stored, then they are redirected to the login page.

++ done Prerequisite: Simon Login deployed to your production environment with your dbConfig.json credentials
++ done Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
++ done Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
++ done Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
++ done Application authentication and authorization
++ done 20% - Supports new user registration
++ done 20% - Supports existing user authentication
++ done 0% - Stores application data in MongoDB
++ done 20% - Stores and retrieves credentials in MongoDB
++ done 20% - Restricts application functionality based upon authentication